MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/trusted-organizations-external-meetings-chat.md

 appliesto:
   - Microsoft Teams
 ms.localizationpriority: normal
-description: "For IT admins: Learn how to chat and meet with people in other Microsoft 365 organizations."
+description: "For IT admins: Learn how to configure chat and meetings with people outside your organization."
 ---

-# Configure trusted organizations for external meetings and chat
+# Manage external meetings and chat

-You can configure meetings and chat with people in other organizations, Teams users not managed by an organization, and Skype users by using the *external access* feature in Teams.
-External access is a way for Teams users from outside your organization to find, call, chat, and set up meetings with you in Teams.
+With the *external access* feature in Teams, you can allow people in your organization to chat and meet with people outside the organization.
+You can configure external access with:
+- Other Microsoft 365 organizations
+- Teams users not managed by an organization
+- Skype users

-With external access, people from outside your organization can chat and meet with people in your organization, but they won't have access to your teams, sites, or other Microsoft 365 resources.
+Note that these external users won't have access to your teams, sites, or other Microsoft 365 resources.
 If you want people from other organizations to have access to your teams and channels, see [Collaborate with guests in a team](/microsoft-365/solutions/collaborate-as-team) and [Collaborate with external participants in a shared channel](/microsoft-365/solutions/collaborate-teams-direct-connect).

+Users in your organization can accept or block incoming chats from people outside the organization.
+For details, see [Accept or block people outside your org who send you a chat](https://support.microsoft.com/office/4b5b917d-895a-4379-a204-a111b2e24f41).

-If you want to limit external meetings and chat to specific users in your organization, see [Limit external meetings and chat to specific users](limit-external-meetings-chat-to-specific-users.md).
+Once you have configured external access, you can specify which users in your organization can use each type of external access.
+For details, see [Limit external meetings and chat to specific users](limit-external-meetings-chat-to-specific-users.md).
+Only these users can use the external access options that you configure here.

 > [!NOTE]
 > Teams users can add apps when they host meetings or chats with people from other organizations.
 They can also use apps shared by people in other organizations when they join meetings or chats hosted by those organizations.
 The data policies of the hosting user's organization, as well as the data sharing practices of any third-party apps shared by that user's organization, are applied.

-## Specify trusted organizations
+## Specify trusted Microsoft 365 organizations

 For meetings and chat with other Microsoft 365 organizations, you can specify which domains you want to trust.
 By default, all external domains are allowed.
 You can allow or block certain domains in order to define which organizations your organization trusts for external meetings and chat.

 In order to chat and meet with people in external domains, those organizations must trust your domain as well.

 You can specify which domains are allowed or which domains are blocked.
 If you specify blocked domains, all other domains will be allowed; if you specify allowed domains, all other domains will be blocked.
 There are four scenarios for configuring trusted organizations: